Research Project Ideas

 - SETI with Big Surveys

-- have written a short intro paper on the idea of SETI with big time domain surveys (Davenport 2019)
+- Have done lots of projects on Survey SETI.
+I wrote short intro paper on the idea of SETI with big time domain surveys (Davenport 2019)

 - Collaboration potential with LSST/Rubin, ZTF, TESS, and the Breakthrough Listen teams.